Nora Gold

 Nora Gold is a Canadian author and the founder and editor of Jewish Fiction .net.
 Previously, she was an associate professor of social work.

 Early life and education

 Gold grew up in Montreal, Quebec, the daughter of the late Alan B. Gold, former chief justice of the Superior Court of Quebec, and Lynn Lubin Gold, a teacher of English literature at Dawson College.
-Gold holds a bachelor of social work from McGill University and master's degree and doctorate in social work from the University of Toronto.
-She received seven funded research grants, two from the Social Science and Humanities Research Council of Canada and two from the Halbert Centre for Canadian Studies for international Canada-Israel collaborations.
+Gold holds a bachelor of social work from McGill University and a master's degree and doctorate in social work from the University of Toronto.
+She received seven funded research grants, including two from the Social Science and Humanities Research Council of Canada and two from the Halbert Centre for Canadian Studies for international Canada-Israel collaborations.